 • audio: letters will be available digitally but will also be sent to you through email

-Updating your contact details on the PEP will only update them for the PEP notifications you receive, and not for any other information about your care.
-This is because the PEP cannot send updates to our main hospital system.
-Therefore, it is important that you update your details with us directly to make sure you are getting all the information you need.
+Updating your contact details online will not directly update our systems Therefore, it is important that you update your details with us directly to make sure you are getting all the information you need.

 DrDoctor is a secure communication platform used by the Trust.
 It tells service users about appointments digitally and provides important healthcare information.
 DrDoctor will have access to your contact information but not any information about your health.
 It adheres to strict privacy and security standards to protect your information.
 Your data is only accessible to authorised healthcare professionals involved in your care.

-For more information on the PEP privacy policy and data protection, please visit Privacy Policy – DrDoctor.
+For more information on the DrDoctor privacy policy and data protection, please visit Privacy Policy – DrDoctor.